 In Phase 1 - Plan, teams of developers will connect with a utility partner, identify a cybersecurity challenge, and propose a solution to that problem.
 The teams will have demonstrated a thorough understanding of the problem, as well as their ability to access relevant resources that can be leveraged for this prize.
 They will have given examples of their applicable skills and expertise to solve the proposed problem.
 Successful teams will have defined their approach and plan of action to solve the issue presented.
-Up to six winning teams will receive \$75,000 each in cash and will be eligible to compete in Phase 2 - Progress.
+Up to two winning teams will receive \$175,000 each in cash and will be eligible to compete in Phase 2 - Progress.

-In Phase 2 - Progress, winning teams will work over 6 months to develop and refine their solution that addresses the issues their utility partners are facing.
+In Phase 2 - Progress, winning teams will work over the course of 4 months to develop and refine their solution that addresses the issues their utility partners are facing.
 The teams will be able to present their progress toward implementing their solution.
-At the end of Phase 2 - Progress, one competitor will be selected as a winner and will receive a cash prize of \$200,000.
+At the end of Phase 2 - Progress, one competitor will be selected as a winner and will receive a cash prize of \$300,000.

-Phase # Winners Prize Track 2: Phase 1 - Plan Up to six \$75,000 cash prize each Track 2: Phase 2 - Progress Up to one \$200,000 cash prize
+Phase # Winners Prize Track 2: Phase 1 - Plan Up to two \$175,000 cash prize each Track 2: Phase 2 - Progress Up to one \$300,000 cash prize